fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 - `s3role_arn` (String, Sensitive) Field usage depends on `service` value:
 	- Service `adobe_analytics_data_feed`: The Role ARN required for authentication.
 	- Service `braze`: The Role ARN required for authentication required if `AWS_S3` is the `cloud_storage_type`
+	- Service `sailthru`: Role ARN of the IAM role created for Fivetran.
 - `sales_account_sync_mode` (String) Field usage depends on `service` value:
 	- Service `itunes_connect`: Whether to sync all sales accounts or specific sales accounts.
 - `sales_accounts` (Set of String) Field usage depends on `service` value: